Spectra-soul/Astro-Rajveer-site/README.md

 - Responsive design for all devices
 - Interactive elements for better user engagement
 - Easy navigation to access services and contact

+## Contributing
+Feel free to contribute by forking the repository, making improvements, and submitting pull requests.
+We welcome suggestions, bug fixes, and enhancements!

+## License
+This project is licensed under the Apache-2.0 license.

 <!--## Installation